-A simulated CPE site containing all the equipment for the Avaya SIP-enabled enterprise solution was installed at the Avaya DevConnect Lab.
+A simulated CPE site containing all the equipment for the Avaya SIP-enabled enterprise solution was installed at the Avaya Solution and Interoperability Lab.
 The enterprise site was configured to connect to the network via a broadband connection to the public Internet.

 DevConnect Compliance Testing is conducted jointly by Avaya and DevConnect members.
-The jointly defined test plan focuses on exercising APIs and/or standards-based interfaces pertinent to the interoperability of the tested products and their functionalities.
+The jointly-defined test plan focuses on exercising APIs and/or standards-based interfaces pertinent to the interoperability of the tested products and their functionalities.
 DevConnect Compliance Testing is not intended to substitute full product performance or feature testing performed by DevConnect members, nor is it to be construed as an endorsement by Avaya of the suitability or completeness of a DevConnect member's solution.

 Avaya recommends our customers implement Avaya solutions using appropriate security and encryption capabilities enabled by our products.
-The testing referenced in this DevConnect Application Note included the enablement of supported encryption capabilities in the Avaya products (private network side) only.
-The interface between Avaya systems and WorldNet did not utilize security and encryption capabilities, UDP/RTP was used.
+The testing referenced in this DevConnect Application Note included the enablement of supported encryption capabilities in the Avaya products only (private network side).
 Readers should consult the appropriate Avaya product documentation for further information regarding security and encryption capabilities supported by those Avaya products.